chialab/rna-cli/commands/documentate/README.md

-It uses the [dts-apigen](https://github.com/chialab/dts-apigen) to generate API references of modules in Markdown format.
+Generate API references for a module in Markdown format, using [dts-apigen](https://github.com/chialab/dts-apigen).

 ### Options